 What to Love

 Superlatives are often bandied about to describe this natural wonder, and from “spectacular” to “breathtaking,” every single one of them is deserved.
 Cutting a path from far beyond what the eye can take in, the waterfalls of Ohe’o cascade from one to the other; surrounded by lush vegetation that includes ti and ginger, they create a near-idyllic manifestation of Earth’s powers.
 Trails along the edge of the cliffs provide sweeping vistas of the mesmerizing North Pacific ocean while also taking hikers past ancient Hawaiian ruins.

 What to Know

 Inarguably the most popular destination on East Maui, Seven Sacred Pools is a wonder!
-The beauty of the pools can can be relished from above as well as swam in below, while the outlying area, Kipahulu Campground, remains open for tent camping.
-Admission to the park is $25 per car (as of this writing December 5th, 2018), which is good for three days; pay an additional amount and you can obtain an annual pass to Haleakala National Park (which comprises over 37,000 acres).
-Large, well-maintained bathrooms, BBQ pits, a ranger station, and ample parking are all provided.
-Given that the park is part of an intact ahupua’a (a parcel of land that’s shielded from resources from shoreline to mountain peak), and given that the site contains ancient Hawaiian artifacts and endangered species, exercise utmost respect by refraining from littering, straying off designated paths, and removing anything from the land.
+The beauty of the pools can be relished from above as well as below along the Seven Sacred Pools trail (swimming is strictly prohibited due to extreme flash flooding).
+At the same time, the outlying area, Kipahulu Campground, remains open for tent camping (reservations required).
+Admission to the park is $30 per car (as of this writing, April 12th, 2023), which is good for three days; pay an additional amount, and you can obtain an annual pass to Haleakala National Park (which comprises over 37,000 acres).
+Large, well-maintained bathrooms, BBQ pits, a ranger station, and ample parking are all provided, but reservations for camping are required.
+Given that the park is part of an intact ahupuaʻa (a parcel of land that’s shielded from resources from shoreline to mountain peak), and given that the site contains ancient Hawaiian artifacts and endangered species, exercise utmost respect by refraining from littering, straying off designated paths, and removing anything from the land.

 What You’ll Find Nearby